How Do Wall Colours Affect Your Mood?

 Best suited for: Bedroom

-Wall Painting Mood #4: Homey/Warm/Welcoming
+Wall Painting Mood #4: Colours for a Warm & Welcoming Setting

 We are sure after a long day at work, school or college, you and your family wants to enter a home that looks and feels warm and welcoming.
 The foyer or the entryway are the zones we generally want to make warm and welcoming.
 You should pick a wall paint that reflects that mood.
 Alternatively, you could also paint your living room or kitchen cabinets in this colour palette.